ke2hni/DVSwitch-Mods/README.md

   and talkgroup names, D-Star reflector details, FCC first names, and cleaner activity targets.

-Every installer checks compatibility before changing anything, creates a protected backup, installs atomically, validates the result, and rolls back automatically if installation fails.
+Standard component installers check compatibility before changing anything, create protected backups, install atomically, validate the result, and roll back automatically if installation fails.
+The standalone Dark Mode and Widescreen Display Layout installers maintain protected and per-run backups and provide explicit restore commands.

 ## 📡 What this repository was tested on